aleshaleksey/fansys23/races.md

 The base template allows the following:

-**Stat changes**: Add +2 or +1 to any number of stats (total 11 or 12), for a total of no more than +4, as long as -1 or -2 is subtracted from any number of stats (total 8 or 9) in such a way that the total added is zero (total of all stats = 60, no stat higher than 12, no stat lower than 8).
+**Stat changes**: Add +2 or +1 to any number of stats to a total of +4 or less.
+For each point added to a stat, a point must be subtracted from another stat.
+After all additions and subtractions, the total must remain zero.

 **Size change:** Change size to small or large.
 This comes with advantages and disadvantage.